ibexa/documentation-developer/docs/guide/data_migration.md

     - `login`
     - `email`

+You can extend the list of available matchers by creating [a custom one]().

 ### value

 The optional `--value` option, together with `match-property`, filters the Repository content that the command exports.